detimage123/YOWO-Bamboo/README.md

 # Improvement
 - 2D backbone: The ConvNeXt network is utilized owing to its simplicity and efficiency, leveraging the large model scale from the series along with ImageNet-22K pre-trained weights at 224x224 resolution.

-- Loss functions:For the confidence and bounding box regression loss functions, we opt for Huber Loss and Distance Intersection over Union (DIoU) loss to optimize object localization and prediction.
+- Loss functions: For the confidence and bounding box regression loss functions, we opt for Huber Loss and Distance Intersection over Union (DIoU) loss to optimize object localization and prediction.

 # Requirements